 Your goals could be interval or ratio related.
 For example, your goal could be that you want to purge one bag of items a week.
 Or if you’re in a crunch, you could purge one or two bags a day.
-Whatever the goals, they will help you develop an attack plan that works for your specific situation.
+Whatever your goal, it will help you develop a plan of attack that works for your situation.

-Now it’s time to decide what to get rid of and what to keep.
-If you are going through your things and are genuinely surprised that you even owned something, that’s a good sign that you don’t use that item and it belongs in the trash/donate/sell pile.
-This could be clothes, jewelry, decorative items, or in this case, an old cash register.
+Now it’s time to decide what to get rid of and what to keep if you’re going through your things and are genuinely surprised that you even own that thing you just pulled out of the closet, that’s a good sign that you don’t use it and it belongs in one of the piles you just made.
+This could be clothes, jewelry, decorative items, or in one case, an old cash register.

-This is where you might do a lot of purging, especially in the closet/drawer area.
-I know you’ve had a goal in mind to lose a few pounds, but don’t fall into the ‘I-could-possibly-use-this-later’ trap.
-This is why you have so many clothes to begin with!
+This is where you might do a lot of purging, especially in your closets and drawers.
+You may have had a goal in mind to lose a few pounds, but don’t fall into the “maybe I could use this later” trap.
+This is why you have so many clothes to begin with.
 Donate, donate, donate!